10 Delicious Calcium-Rich Foods To Try: Dairy And Beyond!

 Unless you were lactose intolerant, you probably grew up being told to “drink your milk,” largely because of the calcium in it.
 Calcium is one of those nutrients you just can’t do without – your body would quite literally crumble under the burden of weak bones and malfunctioning muscles and nerves without it.
 And while fortified foods or supplement may seem like the easiest way to up your calcium intake, that may not be the best route.
 Which is why, whether you love dairy or are vegan, we’ve lined up a list of calcium-rich foods to help you stay healthy and well nourished.

-You can get all the calcium your body needs through a normal healthy diet that incorporates multiple dietary sources of calcium.
-Here are some of the top natural food sources you can incorporate into your meal plans.
+You can get all the calcium your body needs through a normal healthy diet that incorporates these dietary sources of calcium.

 1. Milk: An Easy Way To Consume Calcium

 The average cup of milk can give you about a third of your daily calcium requirement.
-Whether you’re having skim, low fat, or whole milk, a cup full of plain milk should get you around 300 mg of the nutrient.
-Of course, exact numbers will vary depending on the kind of milk and how it is treated as well as if it is in some way fortified.2 The good thing with drinking your calcium is that it is hassle-free and easily done in the busiest of lives with minimal fuss.
+Exact numbers will vary depending on the kind of milk and how it is treated as well as if it is in some way fortified.
+But whether you’re having skim, low fat, or whole milk, a cup full of plain milk should get you around 300 mg of the nutrient.
+2 The good thing with drinking your calcium is that it is hassle-free and easily done in the busiest of lives with minimal fuss.

 There’s a sneaky way to get in your calcium just on those off days when you aren’t meeting your numbers – just keep a jar of non-fat milk powder at home.
 A single tablespoon of it contains around 50 mg of calcium.
 Plus, it melts easily away into desserts or main meals or even a beverage.
 Just be warned that it does have calories and sugar, which might mean it is off the cards for diabetics or weight watchers.3